A Guide to Filtering a WPF DataGrid Using FlexGrid

 -

-Cons: Limited to only filtering entire dataset by individual column data.
-Not useful when used on a column with many unique entries, such as a “Names” column.
+Cons: Limited to only filtering the entire dataset by individual column data; not useful when used on a column with many unique entries, such as a “Names” column

 Filter Row – Searches Individual Column for Keyword

-Filter rows can be used to implement filtering across various columns simultaneously based on whichever typed criteria you want.
+Filter rows can be used to implement simultaneous filtering across multiple columns based on the typed criteria you choose.
 This requires an additional row at the top of the dataset that is used for filtering the entries beneath it.
-With this type of filter, it is possible to filter out data entries by setting filter criteria on two or more separate columns at the same time.
+With this type of filter, it is possible to filter out data entries by setting filter criteria on two or more separate columns simultaneously.
 For example, you could easily filter out a specific dataset by filtering two separate columns by two separate prefixes.

 -